 Myth #4: You need a lot of time to research shares and make frequent trades

 Investing isn’t supposed to be flashy or exciting like a casino.
 The truth is, investing the right way is actually a little bit boring.
 Once you’ve put your investing strategy in place, there shouldn’t be a lot of day-to-day activity.
 You just need to check in periodically and make any adjustments needed to keep your plan on track.
-Alternatively, with our Managed ISA, we will pick, manage and monitor your investment portfolio for you.

 1 Source: Vanguard Research: “How to increase the odds of owning the few stocks that drive returns”, February 2019, C. Tidmore, F. M. Kinniry, G. Renzi-Ricci; E. Cilla.